MayureshMore/REAL-TIME-DYNAMIC-TRAFFIC-ROUTING-IN-SDN-USING-AI-ENHANCED-REINFORCEMENT-LEARNING/README.md

 ---

 ## ⭐ Acknowledgements
-Special thanks to our professors and peers at **University of the Pacific** for guidance.
+Special thanks to  professor Solomon Berhe and peers at **University of the Pacific** for guidance.